Prepare for Camp

 • Opening ceremony begins promptly at 8:30 AM

-• Optional Bus Arrival - Please arrive at New City Church of Charlotte parking lot between 7:15 AM and 7:40 AM
+• Bus Add On Arrival: Please arrive at New City Church of Charlotte parking lot between 7:15 AM and 7:40 AM.
+The Bus leaves promptly at 7:45AM.

 Departure from Camp